vikejs/bati/README.md

 - Configuration files are tailored for the stack you chose
 - Ready to start
 - [Vite](https://vitejs.dev) + Typescript ecosystem
+- Strict types + ESLint recommendations
 - Based on [vike](https://vike.dev) for portability and customazibility
-- Sane and future-proof recommendations that follows [WinterCG](https://wintercg.org) as much as possible
+- Sane and future-proof recommendations based on [WinterCG](https://wintercg.org)
+- Always up-to-date, with automated testing

 <hr>